-The Iberian culture manifests itself in Arenys de Mar in the Torre dels Encantats - The Encantants’s tower, named after the watchtower from the XIII century which stands by its side.
-Exceptionally located on a hill near the sea, this village was inhabited from the V century BC untill its end in the middle of first century BC (450-50 BC), coinciding with an incipient romanization.
+The Iberian culture manifests itself in Arenys de Mar in the Torre dels Encantats - The Encantants’s tower, named after the watchtower from the 13th century which stands by its side.
+Exceptionally located on a hill near the sea, this village was inhabited from the 5th century BC untill its end in the middle of 1st century BC (450-50 BC), coinciding with an incipient romanization.

 The Iberian culture marked the introduction of the potter’s wheel because, until then, pottery was made by hand.
 La Torre dels Encantats or The Encantats Tower has released an important set of pottery made on tournettes, with a meticulous technique and variety of forms.
 The vast majority were used as tableware or for storing and transporting solids or liquids.
 The influence of the imported ceramics resulted in imitations of some pieces by the Iberians.

 Arenys de Mar has finds from the Roman period which were first discovered in the mid-19th century.
 The Valldemaria archaeological site, very close to Canet de Mar, is known from the last quarter of the nineteenth century.
 Both: the prestigious objects that were found and the remains of mosaics, makes us think that this site could have been a villa with a pars rustica - site used for agricultural work, and a pars urbana of a residential character.

 Arenys de Mar has always had a very close relationship with the sea: boat building, training of helmsmen and navigators, maritime trade and fishing nowadays, have been the main economic driving force.